lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 Your different folders are on a sidebar on the left hand side of Trojita.
 To switch to another folder such as sent mail to view your sent messages left click on the :guilabel:`Sent` folder in the left panel.
 To switch to the drafts folder left click where it says :guilabel:`Drafts`.
 To remember messages for only a specified numbers of days press the :guilabel:`Remember messages for X days` button and use the below field to select the number of days.

 To move to the next unread message press the :kbd:`n` key or to move to the previous message press the :kbd:`p` key.
 To manually toggle marking a message as read press the :kbd:`m` key.
+To mark as unread press :kbd:`m` again.

 To reply to a message to just the person that sent it press :kbd:`Control + Shift +A` or :menuselection:`IMAP --> Private Reply`.
 To forward an email to someone else press :kbd:`Control +Shift+F` or :menuselection:`IMAP --> Forward`.
 If you want to delete a message from your mailbox press :kbd:`Control+E` or :menuselection:`IMAP --> Expunge`.